Fire Investigations & Information

 The request must include:

 - A complete street address (i.e. address number and street name)

 - When possible, include the nearest cross street to the address

 - Specific information that is being requested, i.e. under/above ground storage tanks, hazmat spills, fires, etc.

 Upon completion of a records search, an email acknowledgment of the results will be sent.
 If any record(s) are found they will not be provided unless a specific request for copies of the record(s) is made.
 There are fees charged for copies of records.
 Fees are due prior to the release of the records.

-For Phase I Requests involving Fire Code Data (i.e., Fire Code Violations, Inspections, etc.), the Fire Code Data request should also be sent to the Fire Marshal.
+City of Rome Properties: For Phase I Requests involving any property within the City of Rome relating to Fire Code Data (i.e., Fire Code Violations, Inspections, etc.), the Fire Code Data request should also be sent to the Fire Marshal.